Q. What is a home equity of line of credit?

-A home equity line of credit (HELOC for short) is a revolving line of credit that allows you to borrow the equity in your home, often at a much lower rate than a traditional line of credit.
+A home equity line of credit (HELOC) is a revolving line of credit that allows you to borrow the equity in your home, often at a much lower rate than a traditional line of credit.
 A HELOC cannot exceed more than 65% of the market value of your home, and together with your mortgage can’t add up to more than 80% of the market value of your home.
-RBC’s home equity line of credit is referred to as the RBC Homeline Plan.
+RBC Royal Bank’s home equity line of credit is called the RBC Homeline Plan.

 At RBC, you have the option to go fixed or variable.
-As of September 25, 2013, the 5-year fixed rate for the RBC Homeline Plan is 3.89%.
-However, the 5-year variable rate for this product is RBC Prime + 0.00%.
-RBC’s Prime is currently at 3.00%, so this would make your rate 3.00%.
-It’s important to note, however, that the relationship of a variable rate HELOC can be changed by RBC at anytime.
-For example, RBC could increase this to Prime + 1.00%, bringing it up to 4.00% respectively.
+As of Nov.
+23, 2017, the five-year fixed rate for the RBC Homeline Plan is 3.39%.
+However, the five-year variable rate for this product is RBC Prime + 0%.

 Once you qualify for the RBC Homeline Plan, you can borrow anywhere from $5,000 up to 65% of the value of your home.
 Again, remember that your total home debt (mortgage + HELOC) cannot exceed 80% of the value of your home.

-- You also have the option to split your total home debt and put some under a fixed rate and some under a variable rate.
+- You also have the option to split your total home debt and put some at a fixed rate and some under a variable rate;

-- You can choose from several payment options, including: monthly, semi-monthly, bi-weekly, weekly, accelerated bi-weekly and accelerated weekly payments.
+- You can choose from several payment options, including monthly, semi-monthly, bi-weekly, weekly, accelerated bi-weekly and accelerated weekly payments; and

 The value of your home = $400,000